Founder & CEO

 Amelia trained as a primary school teacher and worked in the early years sector, before having her two young children.
 She became inspired to help families after experiencing a difficult time after her first baby was born.
 Amelia loves to travel and explore different cultures

-Carol joined the Bluebell team in 2016 when Bluebell Place opened and now leads the Mums’ Comfort Zone group in North Somerset at The Barn Children’s Centre.
+Carol joined the Bluebell team in 2016 when Bluebell Place opened and now facilitates drop in sessions at Bluebell Place.
 With 1 husband, 2 grown up children and 4 grand-children, family and fun are very important to Carol.
 Carol has lived experience of depression and anxiety and is a qualified Occupational Therapist with many years of experience working in Adult Mental Health settings in the NHS and private practise.
 Carol has a passion for sewing, specifically quilting but any craft makes her happy.
-Carol says she ‘loves working with Bluebell because I have witnessed the difference they make for families, I believe that giving mums the support they deserve enriches the whole family unit.’
+Carol says she ‘loves working with Bluebell because I have witnessed the difference they make for families, I believe that giving mums the support they deserve enriches the whole family unit.

-Cara is the Buddy for South Bristol providing 1:1 support.
-Cara previously worked as a CBT practitioner and was training to become an integrative, humanistic counsellor before becoming pregnant and taking a break from her studies.
+Cara is the Group Leader for Clevedon and Weston-Super-Mare in North Somerset.
+Cara previously worked as a CBT practitioner and has recently trained as an integrative, humanistic counsellor.
 After accessing Bluebell’s support herself, when her second child was born, she is now welcoming the opportunity to use her lived experience and previous training to help others.

 Abi is a Little Bluebell Buddy and has lived experience of perinatal mental health issues.
 Abi works with mums in the Torbay area on a 1-2-1 basis and co-facilitates the Mums’ Comfort Zone course in Torbay.
 Abi is also a mum of two, teaches mindfulness and creativity to families, and is an author and parenting blogger.